jamesloper/blog/_posts/2020-12-02-ubuntu-server-install-mjpg-streamer.md

 ---
+layout: "post"
-layout: post title:  "Setup mjpg-streamer on Ubuntu Server 20"
+title:  "Setup mjpg-streamer on Ubuntu Server 20"
 categories: ubuntu
 ---

 mjpg-streamer is good and simple software that does no processing on the video, it just queries the capture device for a specific resolution and passes it through to the web.
 I like it.

 <!--more-->